feliciaschulz/MastersThesisProject/README.md

 When selecting a region, after drawing the circle around the chosen cells, leave the cursor in place and don't keep hovering.
 Otherwise, the application will detect your movement as hovering again and the selected region will disappear.
 The displaying of the selected region can also take a little while, because identifying the cells and referring to the original data frame with coordinates is computationally complex as well.

-When running the application, warnings might appear, they can be ignored.
+When running the application, warnings might appear, they can be ignored as they don't affect the app's functionality.

 #### Input
 A data frame csv file with cells in rows, biomarker intensity data in columns, two columns for x and y coordinates (X_coord, Y_coord), area of cell (area), cell phenotype (InferredCellType) called "*_intensitiesdf.csv".
 The input data should be accessible from the folder "../00_Data/IntensitiesCelltypes/".